airwick989/IBM-Fault-Localization-Work/README.md

 - <ins>Note:</ins> If the kafka server exhibits an error, clear the kafka-logs directory.

 ## Lock Contention Classifier
+### Tools & Technologies Used
+- Flask (Python)
+  - Does not run on any port.
+  - Busy loops, listens for a signal to initiate.
+### Classifier Details
+- The classifier makes communications along the following pub/sub topics:
+  - coordinatorToClassifier (consumer, listens for signal from coordinator to initiate classification).
+  - classifierBackToCoordinator (producer, sends a classification complete signal back to the coordinator).
+- Retrieves uploaded metrics files from the [Uploads directory](./Initial_Build/lcClassifier/flask-server/Files/Uploads) in the lcClassifier module.

 ## Contented Region Locator